namoopsoo/namoopsoo.github.io/content/post/2023-06-18-my-projects-langchain-interview-me-2023-feb.md

 ## attempts
 ### on [[May 28th, 2023]], I started defining the #job-description comparison concept, and I ran a comparison of my blurb "2023-02-19T011846-the-story-blurb.txt" against "2023-05-28-enigma-mle.txt" .
 The results were maybe somewhat not easy to read.
 Perhaps a lot of text.
 Maybe I need shorter sentences?
+collapsed:: true
+#### Motivation / plan
+So, now , let me create a quick tool, to cross the sentences of a brag document, against like 10 job description embeddings, and help match them,  to understand say, two kinds of problems,

+(1) Which job descriptions match the best,
+(2) but then also, for a specific job description, which sentences are  matched and which are not matched.
+(3) So help you know, say even if you are not necessarily looking for something right now, can you know do you align with recent postings in your field?
+#### Outcome
 21:50 okay here's a quick example,

 ```python